muhmdfathurrahman/CS50W/README.md

 ### 1/wiki branch: Wikipedia Imitation Project
 visit branch by commanding `git checkout 1/wiki` in the terminal. <br>
 A Wikipedia-like online encyclopedia.
 Built using Django Framework. <br>
-Run this repository with the command 'python manage.py runserver' or as the run command built by Django after **cloning the repository**.
+Run this repository with the command `python manage.py runserver` or as the run command built by Django after **cloning the repository**.